causalNLP/causal-agent/docs/source/user_guide/index.rst

 User Guide
 ==========

-This comprehensive user guide covers everything you need to know about using CAIS effectively in your research and analysis workflows.
+This comprehensive user guide covers everything you need to know about using Causal Agent effectively in your research and analysis workflows.

-Whether you're conducting a single analysis or processing multiple datasets, this guide provides detailed instructions, best practices, and configuration options to help you get the most out of CAIS.
+Whether you're conducting a single analysis or processing multiple datasets, this guide provides detailed instructions, best practices, and configuration options to help you get the most out of Causal Agent.

 .. toctree::
    :maxdepth: 2